FelixAugenstein/watson-assistant-phone-integration/README.md

 <h4>3) Import json to your Watson Assistant</h4>
 Click on the IBM Cloud logo in the upper left to get back to your dashboard.
 Then click services to select your Watson Assistant service and launch it.
 Create a new Skill and choose Dialog Skill.

+> If you can't find the button to create a new skill, click on the profile icon in the upper right corner, and then on`Switch to classic experience`.

 ![Create Skill](readme_images/create-skill.png)

 ![Create Dialog Skill](readme_images/create-dialog-skill.png)